-- Search and Rescue Satellite Aided Tracking System (SARSAT): The SARSAT receives distress signals from emergency position indicating radio beacons (EPIRBs) on international distress frequencies and retransmits them to local user terminals for action by appropriate government agencies.
-The redesigned SARSAT subsystems on NPOESS will only support EPIRBs transmitting at 406 MHz. - Advanced Data Collection System (A-DCS): The A-DCS (ARGOS) relays meteorological and other data transmitted from in-situ ground-based data collection platforms including buoys, free floating balloons, and remote weather stations.
+Advanced Data Collection System (A-DCS): The A-DCS (ARGOS) relays meteorological and other data transmitted from in-situ ground-based data collection platforms including buoys, free floating balloons, and remote weather stations.
 NPOESS will carry the upgraded ARGOS-3/4 data collection system that will provide two-way messaging capabilities for users to command and manage platform transmitters and sensors, as well as receive data efficiently from their platforms.

-Fault tolerant designs for each of the instrument payloads will enable long mission life (up to 8 years storage and 7 years operation) to ensure mean mission durations exceeding five years for each of the NPOESS spacecraft over the operational life of the program
+Fault tolerant designs for each of the instrument payloads will enable long mission life (up to 8 years storage and 7 years operation) to ensure mean mission durations exceeding five years for each of the NPOESS spacecraft over the operational life of the program (2009-2019).

-Because the user-specified requirements for data refresh are different for the 38 environmental parameters, not all instrument payloads are required in each orbit.
+Because the user-specified requirements for data refresh are different for the 55 environmental parameters, not all instrument payloads are required in each orbit.
 In addition, certain orbital characteristics (e.g., the terminator orbit is not conducive to certain measurements), as well as considerations of instrument field of view on the spacecraft have determined the payload configurations for each orbit.
 Data from multiple instruments will be required to derive certain parameters.
-In particular, "all-weather" requirements for selected EDRs will be met by combining near-simultaneous infrared (from VIIRS) and microwave (from MIS) measurements to derive global and regional products (e.g., SST).
+In particular, "all-weather" requirements for selected EDRs will be met by combining near-simultaneous infrared (from VIIRS) and microwave (from CMIS) measurements to derive global and regional products (e.g., SST).
 The current orbit manifest for the NPOESS sensor payloads is as follows:

-0530 (D) 1330 (A)

-VIIRS VIIRS CrIS ATMS

-MIS MIS (not on initial NPOESS) OMPS

-SARSAT SEM CERES (only on initial NPOESS) SARSAT

-A-DCS A-DCS
+0530 (D) 0930 (D) 1330 (A) VIIRS CrIS ATMS CMIS VIIRS CMIS VIIRS CrIS ATMS CMIS OMPS SESS TSIS ALT SARSAT A-DCS APS SARSAT SESS ERBS SARSAT A-DCS

-As a result of ongoing discussions between the USA and EUMETSAT, the USA (IPO) will rely on data from the Infrared Atmospheric Sounding Interferometer (IASI) and MHS on EUMETSAT's Metop satellite in the 0930 orbit to meet the requirements for temperature and moisture sounding data in this orbit.
+As a result of ongoing discussions between the USA and EUMETSAT, the CrIS and ATMS instruments that were manifested for the 0930 (descending) orbit (as originally proposed by NGST to meet U.S. user requirements for temperature and moisture sounding data in that orbit) have been shifted to the 0530 (descending) orbit.
+Instead, the USA (IPO) will rely on data from the Infrared Atmospheric Sounding Interferometer (IASI) and MHS on EUMETSAT's Metop satellite in the 0930 orbit to meet the requirements for temperature and moisture sounding data in this orbit.
+In order to improve timeliness of more critical EDRs from the SESS Suite, the SESS complement has been modified and distributed to more orbital planes.